Wisconsin Court Records

 What are Wisconsin Criminal Court Records?

 Wisconsin criminal court records are any material connected with a criminal case that the court maintains.
 It could be court papers, notices, orders, exhibits, documents, information, photographs, transcripts, wiretap records, oral or electronic interceptions, and other related records on a criminal case.
-The clerks of courts in Wisconsin maintain these records and make them available to the public for viewing.
+The clerks of courts in Wisconsin maintain these records and make them available for public viewing.

 Understanding the Wisconsin Criminal Court System